evant/gradle-retrolambda/README.md

 Configuration
 -------------

-You can add a block like the following to configure the plugin:
+Configuration is entirely optional, the plugin will by default pick up the `JAVA6_HOME`/`JAVA7_HOME`/`JAVA8_HOME` environment variables.
+It's also smart enough to figure out what version of java you are running gradle with.
+For example, if you have java8 set as your default, you only need to define `JAVA6_HOME`/`JAVA7_HOME`.
+If you need to though, you can add a block like the following to configure the plugin:

 ```groovy
 retrolambda {